-For many, once they have a conversation with a loved one about moving into an assisted living community, the next steps can seem overwhelming and full of many more questions than answers.
+For many, a conversation with a loved one about moving into an assisted living community can seem overwhelming.
 If you are in the process of finding the right community for your loved one, read our tips on how to begin the search for a senior living community.
-As you narrow down your search, you will also need to start preparing your loved one for the move to a new home, a new community.
-Here’s are topics you should consider during the process of your move to assisted living.

 You will have quite a bit of planning and management of transferring medical information to the new assisted living community.
 This is a very important part of your loved one’s move.
 Having all medical documents and plans in place will give you peace of mind and will avoid any interruption of medical care.

 Here’s what you can add to your loved one’s moving to assisted living checklist:

 - Discuss the move with your loved one’s primary care doctor

 - Investigate what health services the assisted living facility offers

 - Confirm where and how your loved one will receive their prescriptions